terbo/sigmon/README.md

 * ansicolors

 You can simply do "pip install -r requirements.txt --upgrade" to fetch the python modules.
-(terminaltables requires lxml, beware, and pyshark requires an updated gevent and trollius)
+(pyshark requires an updated lxml, gevent and trollius)

 The testing platform is <b>Kali Linux</b> 1.0.9 running on an i686 kernel version 3.14.<br>
 The tested chipsets were a realtek 8187 and an atheros ar9271.<br>